-The configuration below makes HAProxy to use s1 when available, otherwise fail over to s2 if available:
+The configuration below makes HAProxy use s1 when available, otherwise, failover to s2 if available:

 defaults mode http option http-server-close timeout client 20s timeout server 20s timeout connect 4s frontend ft_app bind 10.0.0.100:80 name app default_backend bk_app backend bk_app server s1 10.0.0.1:80 check server s2 10.0.0.2:80 check backup

-The most important keyword above is “backup” on s2 configuration line.
+The most important keyword above is “backup” on the s2 configuration line.

 Automatic failover without failback

-The configuration below makes HAProxy to use s1 when available, otherwise fail over to s2 if available.
+The configuration below makes HAProxy use s1 when available; otherwise, failover to s2 if available.

-When a failover has occured, no failback will be processed automatically, thanks to the stick table:
+When a failover has occurred, no failback will be processed automatically, thanks to the stick table:

 peers LB peer LB1 10.0.0.98:1234 peer LB2 10.0.0.99:1234 defaults mode http option http-server-close timeout client 20s timeout server 20s timeout connect 4s frontend ft_app bind 10.0.0.100:80 name app default_backend bk_app backend bk_app stick-table type ip size 2 nopurge peers LB stick on dst server s1 10.0.0.1:80 check server s2 10.0.0.2:80 check backup

-The stick table will maintain persistence based on destination IP address (10.0.0.100 in this case):
+The stick table will maintain persistence based on the destination IP address (10.0.0.100 in this case):

 show table bk_app # table: bk_app, type: ip, size:20480, used:1 0x869154: key=10.0.0.100 use=0 exp=0 server_id=1

-With such configuration, you can trigger a fail back by disabling s2 during a few second period.
+With such a configuration, you can trigger a failback by disabling s2 during a few second periods.